 *) also known by French , Spanish and German denominations: Institut International de Recherche et de Formation (IIRF), Instituto Internacional de Investigación y Formación (IIIF), Internationales Institut für Forschung und Schulung (IIFS)]

-Since its foundation only a couple of years ago, C.E.I.P. has established itself as a cornerstone of the unofficial international network of Trotsky research facilities.
-Based upon its library/collection of Trotsky's writings in Spanish and other languages and of Argentinian and foreign/international Trotskyist papers, newsletters, series and bulletins, C.E.I.P. has been issuing a very considerable number of monographic and ongoing publications both in printed and in machine-readable format.
-Thanks to C.E.I.P.'s publication activities, far more than 1,000 texts by Leon Trotsky in Spanish language are available in the WWW as of 2004; a good portion of those texts have been translated into Spanish for the first time or had long been unavailable to most Spanish-speaking people.
+Since its foundation, C.E.I.P. has established itself as a cornerstone of the unofficial international network of Trotsky research facilities.
+Based upon its library/collection of Trotsky's writings in Spanish and other languages and of Argentinian and foreign/international Trotskyist papers, newsletters, series and bulletins, C.E.I.P. has been issuing a very considerable number of monographic as well as ongoing publications both in printed and electronic format.
+Thanks to C.E.I.P.'s publication activities, far more than 1,000 texts (books, pamphlets, articles, etc.) by Leon Trotsky in Spanish language are available in the WWW (as at 2005); a good portion of those texts have been translated into Spanish for the first time or had long been unavailable to most Spanish-speaking people.

 C.E.I.P. is well-represented in the WWW; its website contains detailed informations relating to the aims, tasks and programmes of C.E.I.P., to its collections and publications, links to other research facilities, journals, Trotskyist organizations, etc. An on-line newsletter called Boletín electrónico is published by C.E.I.P., too.

-It should be mentioned here that most of the texts published by C.E.I.P. are available in digital format, too; thus the submenu Textos online of C.E.I.P.'s website is of particular relevance since it contains hundreds of links to the on-line version of those writings of Leon Trotsky (in Spanish language) which recently have been issued in printed format or on CD-ROM by C.E.I.P.
-Many of the contributions contained in C.E.I.P.'s ongoing publications as well as some writings of Pierre Broué and James P. Cannon (in Spanish translation) have been made available on-line by C.E.I.P., too.
+It should be mentioned here that most of the printed texts published by C.E.I.P. are available in digital format, too; there are hundreds of links to the online versions of those writings of Leon Trotsky (in Spanish language) which previously have been issued in printed format or on CD-ROM by C.E.I.P.
+Many of the contributions contained in C.E.I.P.'s ongoing publications as well as Spanish translations of some writings of eminent Trotskyists from Europe and North America (e.g. Pierre Broué and James P. Cannon) have been made available online thanks to C.E.I.P.'s, editorial activities, too.

-Here's a selective list of publications (chiefly compilations of writings by Leon Trotsky) issued and disseminated by C.E.I.P. in book or CD-ROM format:
+Here's a selective (and not up-to-date!) list of publications (chiefly compilations of writings by Leon Trotsky in Spanish language) issued and disseminated by C.E.I.P. in book or CD-ROM format:

 Gaudichaud, Franck: Centro de Estudios, Investigaciones y Publicaciones (CEIP) León Trotsky, in: Dissidences : bulletin de liaison des études sur les mouvements révolutionnaires, 5.2002 (11), pp. 21-22.